Sean-93/newmarquee/readme.md

 - **Pause on Hover**: Optional pause of marquee scrolling animation when hovering over the New Marquee content - resumes when no longer hovering

 ## Usage

+-The primary way to use this is to use the custom Shadow-DOM 'new-marquee' component provided, but there is also an alternate version where you can assign the 'new-marquee-content' ID to any HTML element that is the child of an element that has 'new-marquee-container' as a CSS class.

 ### With 'new-marquee' Shadow DOM Element